SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

 ]
 ```

-A couple of things to point out: The casing has changed due to our internal popcorn settings (FirstName instead of firstName).
+A few of things to point out: The casing has changed due to our internal popcorn settings (FirstName instead of firstName).
-Also, our Colors enumeration has gone from a numeric format (1,5) to textual (Red, Yellow).
-Personally I think that's awesome, but it can all be configured to your tastes.
+Also, our Colors enumeration has gone from a numeric format (1,5) to textual (Red, Yellow), but this can all be configured to your tastes.

 To start seeing the real power of Popcorn, lets make a couple of advanced calls.
 Maybe we only want our Employee's names?
 Make a GET request to '/api/example/employees?include=[FirstName,LastName]':